WannaCry ransomware: It’s being called the worst cyberattack in history.

 - Update your Windows Operating System: Immediately run Windows Update and install all critical updates including the Microsoft fix MS17-010.

 - Be aware of suspicious emails, links, and attachments: Should you receive an email message, link, or attachment from an unknown sender, do not open it and delete it immediately.

 - Anti-virus/Anti-malware software: Ensure you have an anti-virus/anti-malware software installed on your computer and that it is up to date.

 - Backup often: It is extremely important to have a solid backup solution (on and off-premise) in place and that jobs are completing successfully.

-– Do not pay ransom: If you are infected, there is no guarantee that if you pay the ransom your data will be unencrypted.
+- Do not pay the ransom: If you are infected, there is no guarantee that if you pay the ransom your data will be unencrypted.

-– Public Wireless networks: Do not use unknown public wireless networks that do not require a wireless key or prompt for a disclaimer prior to use.
+- Public Wireless networks: Do not use unknown public wireless networks that do not require a wireless key or prompt for a disclaimer prior to using.
 Example: Starbucks requires you to agree to conditions prior to use.